sphere-engine/SRL-Handbook/content/problems.rst

 output specification.

 .. note::
-  It is not necessery to write the solution to the program to create the model output file - it can be obtained in any manner.
+  It is not necessery to write the solution to the program to create the model output file - it can be obtained in any manner, however, it is a good practice to have model solution.

 Referring to the *Integer Power* problem we present how we could prepare following test cases: